YoniSneOr/LavaProject/README.md

 To test the backend application, you can use curl or a web browser to send requests to the IP address of the service.
 You should see the response from the Flask application.

 To test the Nginx load balancer, you can send requests to the IP.

+Test the application

+You can now test the application by accessing `http://web.minikube.local` in your web browser.
+If everything is set up correctly, you should see a "Hello World" message.

+That's it!
+You've successfully used Nginx Ingress Load Balancer for Minikube.

 ## Customization